david8zhang/system-design-notes/13_software_architecture/05_serverless.md

   - There are some ways of mitigating this, such as a minimum allocation setting to keep functions "warm"
 - **Costly for multi-step workflows or long-running processes**: Long running processes with consistent load are typically better off using traditional servers.
 Reserved hardware is typically much more cost effective in these scenarios.

   Furthermore, multi-step workflows can be extremely inefficient and expensive.
-A famous example is when [Amazon Prime Video cut costs by 90%](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) in 2023 after switching from a serverless architecture to a monolithic one for their machine-learning based audio corruption detection workflow.
+A famous example is when [Amazon Prime Video cut costs by 90%](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) in 2023 after switching from a serverless architecture to a monolithic one for their video-quality inspection workflow.